 Congress has now completed three rounds of major legislation to address the COVID-19 pandemic and resulting health and economic crises.
 Below are brief summaries highlighting information relevant to museums and museum professionals.
 Note that this information represents current understanding and is not intended as legal or financial advice.
 Additional details may become apparent through further analysis and as federal guidance is released and updated.
 We will continue to add information here as appropriate.

 Access the recording and slides from the April 3 webinar on “Crisis Management in Museums” here.

-The Institute of Museum and Library Services (IMLS), the National Endowment for the Humanities (NEH) and the National Endowment for the Arts (NEA) are slated to receive $200 million collectively ($50 million for IMLS and $75 million for each endowment).
+The Institute of Museum and Library Services (IMLS), the National Endowment for the Humanities (NEH) and the National Endowment for the Arts (NEA) received $200 million collectively ($50 million for IMLS and $75 million for each endowment).
 All three agencies are authorized to provide direct grants to support museum operations, and matching requirements are waived.
-AAM will continue to work with these agencies to ensure they understand the needs of the museum community as they develop grant guidelines and applications.

 - IMLS Authorizes New Grant Flexibilities for Museums with Open Grants

 - IMLS: Federal Government Invests $50M in Museums, Libraries to Address Digital Divide During COVID-19